milesfrain/purescript-book/text/chapter10-new.md

 https://functionalprogramming.slack.com/archives/C04NA444H/p1588610399361200

 Summary:
-Phil originally had a JS app with a pure PS core when he wrote the book, but that use case is less common today, and creating an "reverse ffi" module for effectful purescript seems outside the scope of this book.
+Phil originally had a JS app with a pure PS core when he wrote the book, but that use case is less common today, and creating a "reverse ffi" module for effectful purescript seems outside the scope of this book.

 This guide has some details on embedding effectful PS within a React JS app. https://thomashoneyman.com/articles/replace-react-components-with-purescript/#replacing-a-react-component-with-purescript-react